If you would like to receive our monthly Energy Market Summaries directly to your email, sign up for our newsletter here.

 New Renewable Generation

-Renewable generation (wind and solar) dropped slightly in January due to reduced wind generation.
+Renewable generation (wind and solar, including roof-top solar) dipped slightly from December’s record levels.
+Total renewable generation was 5,067GWh – down 2.5% on December.
+Wind generation was up 6% in January compared to December, but solar generation was down – 6% for utility scale solar and 9% for roof-top solar.
 The following chart shows the monthly energy produced for each of these renewable types since 2017.

 Contracts for the 2022 Calendar Year (CY22)